Tuesday, January 27, 2026

 Cruelty at a water polo camp

 Recently, I posted my l0-best list of movies for 2025.
-On that list was The Plague, a vividly made and disturbing plunge into the lives of adolescent boys that's now making its way around the country.
+The Plague, a vividly made and disturbing plunge into the lives of boys, was on that list and now is making its way around the country.

 Here's what I said: